osgi/osgi.enroute.site/_tutorial_iot/120-exploring.md

 The OSGi enRoute Application template has created a complete runnable project.
 The `osgi.enroute.examples.iot.domotica.bndrun` file has a specification for running this application on an OSGi server that contains an HTTP server an other necessities in life.
 However, in this case we will use  the `debug.bndrun` run specification.
 This run specification inherits its setup from the `osgi.enroute.examples.iot.domotica.bndrun` file, it just adds a number of useful debugging bundles.

+The Http Server will run by (the OSGi) default on port 8080.
+You can change this port number by setting a run property in the `osgi.enroute.examples.iot.domotica.bndrun` file:

+	-runproperty: or.osgi.service.http.port = 9090

 So double click this file and go to the `Source` tab.
 In the editor, add the following instruction:

 	-runpath: biz.aQute.remote.launcher